MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-mobile-configure-numbers.md

   - Microsoft Teams
 ---

-# Set up phone numbers for Teams Phone Mobile
+# Manage phone numbers for Teams Phone Mobile

 This is step 3 in how to configure Teams Phone Mobile.
 Before reading this article, be sure you've read [Configure Teams Phone Mobile](operator-connect-mobile-configure.md).